7 common disagreements between parents and grandparents — and how to resolve them

 Conflict #1: Parents feel like grandparents don’t respect their parenting rules

-Cindy L., a mom from North Carolina, talks about her experience with an issue many parents seem to have with their own parents: a disregard for the rules and parenting strategies that they’re trying to follow.
+Cindy L., a mom from North Carolina, talks about her experience with an issue many parents seem to have with their own parents: a disregard for the parenting rules and strategies that they’re trying to follow.

 “My mother-in-law tried to give cookies to our then 4-month-old, who wasn’t eating solids, and tried again at 6 months when we started solids but, um, not cookies,” she says.

-Expert advice: What’s important to remember in any case like this is that the grandparent wants to feel needed and like her mothering skills — or, if it’s grandpa, his fathering skills — are useful, says Jeanette Raymond, Ph.D., a clinical psychologist and family therapist in Los Angeles.
+Expert advice: What’s important to remember in any case like this is that the grandparent wants to feel needed and like her mothering skills — or, if it’s grandpa, his fathering skills — are useful, says Jeanette Raymond, a clinical psychologist and family therapist in Los Angeles.

 “Tell [grandma or grandpa] that she has a lot to offer, and give her a structure and framework that works for you,” Raymond says.